DogeMultiverse/watermelonbot/README.md

 # How to contribute

-## If you wanted to fix,add new features
+## If you wanted to fix or add new features
 - Fork this repo.
 - Commits on the fork.
 - Make a pull request and wait so that a contributor/repo owner merge the pull request.